doldecomp/melee/README.md

 - No manual assembly: decomp-toolkit handles splitting the DOL into relocatable objects based on the configuration.
 No game assets are committed to the repository.
 - Progress calculation and upload script for [frogress](https://github.com/decompals/frogress).
 - Integration with [objdiff](https://github.com/encounter/objdiff) for a diffing workflow.
-- (TODO) CI workflow template for GitHub Actions.
+- CI workflow template for GitHub Actions.

 Project structure
 -----------------